darobin/20170920-hybrid-collective-intelligence/notes.md

 How fast do people forget things?
 Data on music, movies, athletes.
 Love is short, forgetting is long.
 Interesting model that explains cultural forgetting.

+### Optimal Social Organisations and Limits on Human Information-Processing (Wolpert)

+Ties to Coases, Dunbar number.
+Group selection hypothesis: real organisations survive when they have close to optimal structure.
+At some group size, even if as boss you could compute all that needs to be done, you couldn't speak fast enough to communicate it.
+You need reports for indirection.
+Network coding literature.
+Arrow.
+Gaussian channel literature.
+Nobody has tried to quantify this before.
+That's the project.
+Model as communication network, as DAG.

+When listening to others' messages is too noisy, agents will optimally go listen to the environment directly (and conversely).

+Can we derive large organisation ossification?
+Is it optimal?

+Does this modelling expect a hierarchical structure?